 You did it!
 You decided to save a life and adopt.
 You’re now at your local shelter — with no idea where to start.

-Adopting from a shelter is a great decision and one that saves thousands of animals every year.
+Adopting from a shelter is a great decision and one that saves thousands of animals at the VBSPCA Shelter every year.
 However, it can be a confusing process when you are faced with a mountain of paperwork and an animal that may need a little extra love.

 This article will be a great guide when navigating the adoption process and what you should expect.